akshay-rakheja/supernova2022/README.md

 At the same time, we were blown away by the work of Jordan Last and his collaborators at Demergent Labs on [Azle](https://github.com/demergentlabs/azle).
 This lets one build with all the speed and familiarity of Typescript while compiling to the WASM that IC requires for its code.

 There was an opportunity to make a unique IC capability uniquely easy as a service to people making dynamic, decentralized apps.
-We can imagine use cases:
+We can imagine use cases across many categories:

-- Time-limited asynchronous market orders that execute or expire a certain period after going in
+- _SocialFi_: DAO governance that acts on the common will after votes by using a time certain for the election.
+Then the autonomous organization can execute without requiring human intervention.
+- _GameFi_: Multiplayer games that move their common world forward independent of individual player actions
-- Autonmous Metaverse NFTs that "behave" even when the user is not around, perhaps even reacting to special events (birthdays, holidays etc)
+- _Metaverse_: Autonmous Metaverse NFTs that "behave" even when the user is not around, perhaps even reacting to special events (birthdays, holidays etc)
-- Multiplayer games that move their common world forward independent of individual player actions
+- _Async DeFi_: Time-limited asynchronous market orders that execute or expire a certain period after going in
-- Dead-man-switches that activate certain actions when a user does not otherwise specify "stop" beforehand.
+- _Public Good_: Dead-man-switches that activate certain actions when a user does not otherwise specify "stop" beforehand, releasing information or executing actions to protect protesters.
 (Messages are cancellable).
-- Skynet's origin from Terminator 3
+- _Blue Sky_: Skynet's origin from Terminator 3

 ## What it does